 Casa Albizu receives referrals from Social Workers of the Department of Family and Protective Services.
-The process of assessing allegations of sexual abuse is based on a Forensic Comprehensive Model (Kuehnle, 2009, 1996; Cantón Duarte y Cortés, 2008; Faller, 2007, 2003), along with the guidelines of the American Professional Society on the Abuse of Children (APSAC, 1997).
-You may locate the website at: https://www.apsac.org.
+The process of assessing allegations of sexual abuse is based on a Forensic Comprehensive Model (Kuehnle, 2009, 1996; Cantón Duarte y Cortés, 2008; Faller,

+2007, 2003), along with the guidelines of the American Professional Society on the Abuse of Children (APSAC, 1997).
 Casa Albizu is involved and collaborates with legal procedures, ensuring that child protection and therapeutic treatment occurs shortly after the allegations.